MarcosPaulo-web/GerenciamentoEstoqueSuperior/README.md

 # GerenciamentoEstoqueSuperior
-Projeto sobr egerenciamento de estoque no Superior do Senai
+Projeto sobre gerenciamento de estoque no Superior do Senai